jbakse/compform_site/content/p5/index.md

 ## Processing and p5.js

 This book explores a wide range of media and provides examples in a variety of languages and libraries.
-The most commonly used library is [p5.js](https://p5js.org/), a very popular Javascript creative coding library.
-The p5.js is a javascript version of the [Processing](<(https://processing.org/)>) creative coding language and library.
+The most commonly used library is [p5.js](https://p5js.org/), a very popular JavaScript creative coding library.
+The p5.js is a JavaScript version of the [Processing](<(https://processing.org/)>) creative coding language and library.

 Both Processing and p5.js were created to support students learning computer programming within a creative art and design context.
 Because p5.js has a contained scope and a strong community, it is a great library for teaching, learning, sketching, and experimenting.